Northwest Pipe (NWPX)

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

 We can take a deeper look into Northwest Pipe’s earnings to better understand the drivers of its performance.
-While we mentioned earlier that Northwest Pipe’s operating margin was flat this quarter, a two-year view shows its margin has expandedwhile its share count has shrunk 2.9%.
-These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Northwest Pipe’s operating margin has expanded over the last two yearswhile its share count has shrunk 3%.
+Improving profitability and share buybacks are positive signs for shareholders as they juice EPS growth relative to revenue growth.

-In Q3, Northwest Pipe reported EPS of $1.38, up from $1.02 in the same quarter last year.
+In Q4, Northwest Pipe reported adjusted EPS of $0.93, up from $0.77 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Northwest Pipe’s full-year EPS of $3.68 to stay about the same.
+Over the next 12 months, Wall Street expects Northwest Pipe’s full-year EPS of $3.61 to grow 15%.

 9. Cash Is King

-Northwest Pipe’s free cash flow clocked in at $13.18 million in Q3, equivalent to a 8.7% margin.
-The company’s cash profitability regressed as it was 4.2 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
-We wouldn’t put too much weight on this quarter’s decline because investment needs can be seasonal, causing short-term swings.
-Long-term trends carry greater meaning.
+Northwest Pipe’s free cash flow clocked in at $30.82 million in Q4, equivalent to a 24.5% margin.
+The company’s cash profitability regressed as it was 2.2 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Long-term trends are more important.

 10. Return on Invested Capital (ROIC)